 SADC mediators have proposed that Mr. Tsvangirai join Mr. Mugabe in a unity government and they work out the remaining differences later.

 The MDC says Mr. Mugabe has already violated parts of the agreement and fears that he will continue to do so.
 Mr. Mugabe has said he would form a government alone if necessary.

 Magaisa says the MDC has few viable options other than to seek change from within the government.

-and sanctions hurt primarily poor people rather than the wealthy
+A professor at the University of Johannesburg, Adam Habib, says military intervention is not an option and sanctions hurt primarily poor people rather than the wealthy political elite.